Introduction

 How can candidates prepare for whiteboard programming interviews?

-Practice with mock interviews
+Begin practicing with mock interviews

 Stay organized